 You may be denied treatment and referred to a government facility if you do not have the money.

-4. The longer you do not join a healthcare aid, the higher the late joiner penalty will be.
+4. The longer you do not join a medical aid, the higher the late joiner penalty will be.

 A new medical scheme member, over the age of 35, is subject to a late joiner penalty.